4 Tips For A Better Employee Performance Review

 Above all, managers and employees should share an idea of what constitutes successful performance.
 Managers should offer clarity about each employee’s job and how the organization views their contributions as necessary.

-Your feedback is an important part of the performance review process, but so is the employee’s evaluation of his or her own performance.
+Your feedback is an important part of the employee performance review process, but so is the employee’s evaluation of their own performance.
 Employees are expected to do a self-assessment as part of their performance review in some organizations.
 Consider including it in your current procedure if it is not already.

 When you ask an employee for feedback on their own performance, they are more likely to participate in the process.
-However, keep in mind that some employees may find this procedure scary.
+However, keep in mind that some employees may find this procedure intimidating.

 If this is a new practice for your company, you might want to start by simply asking employees to compile a list of recent accomplishments and future aspirations.